 - Do not resist, run away from nor hide from what makes you feel vulnerable.
 Embracing our vulnerable moments can be deeply nourishing – it relaxes us and relieves us of the pressure to be perfect or polished always; it takes the burdens and pressures off our shoulders.

 - Look at the stars, learn the stars.
 Give yourself some time in the evenings to disconnect from the internet, go in nature and look up – it is about the remembering the beauty of it all, and the smallness and humbleness of each one of us as tiny stars within the enormity of the universe.
 This gives us proportion and perspective – but it also reminds us of beauty, and of what matters most in our life, which is our family, our loved ones, love, kindness, humanness.

 - Serve others.
 It’s in the giving that we receive.
 And we feel more purposeful and joyful when we do something for another person or tiny animal.
 It also shifts the focus away from our sense of self importance, and may even free us from our worries.

 For more of my writings, browse through my Art of Love.

-I love what I do, I love to create and to contribute, and if you’d like to support me and my work of love, you can do so by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
-If you would like to work with me, visit my Sacred Offerings.
+I love what I do, I love to create and to contribute, and if you’d like to support me and my work of love, you can do so by sharing my articles and poems, buy my poetry books or donate some magic coins in my hat on Paypal.
+If you would like to work with me, visit my Offerings.

 Your support means so much to me!
 Thank you wholeheartedly!

-Cover artwork by Boyana Petkova.
+Cover art by Boyana Petkova.